top of page

 both throne and manger?

-We can say that the image of King
+We can say that the image of Kingship

 the mercy and love that awaits us.